Very Long Range Wireless Networking

-When considering using high power wifi devices, some thought should be given to determining the actual needs for the link in question.
+When considering using high power wifi devices to cover large areas, some thought should be given to determining the actual needs for the link in question.
 How much power is required for a good conection?
 Can transmitter power alone do the job, or must a directional antenna also be used?
+Is the area wide open, or will the wireless signals have to go through walls, floors, or shrubs?

 THE LONG TAIL OF SIGNAL STRENGTH